cyber-shah/academics-neu/final-research-PathFinders-Python/Report.md

       - BFS is a core algorithm in computer science and is widely used in fields like network routing, social network analysis, and more.
 2.  **_Overview of how it works_**:
        - It operates in a similar way to DFS, but it uses a queue instead of a stack.
-       - It starts from the source node and explores it neighbours in `layers`.
+       - It starts from the source node and explores it neighbors in `layers`.
 Layers are nothing but the nodes that are at a distance of `n` from the source node.
 So the first layer contains nodes that are at a distance of 1 from the source node.
 The second layer contains nodes that are at a distance of 2 from the source node and so on.
        - It explores the first layer first, then the second layer and so on.
 This means that nodes closer are explored first and nodes farther away are explored later.
    ![BFS-basic](view/graphics/basic-BFS.gif)
 3. **_Advantages_**: